Innovationen und bereichsübergreifendes, synchronisiertes Programmmanagement

 “It also helps with the supply chain,” says Rushworth.
 “Suppliers can send us 3D models and we can put them into our models and see if there are any problems straight away.
 There’s no question NX and Teamcenter improve accuracy and speed up the process.”

-Ultimately, The Siemens PLM Software tools enable Piper to maximize productivity and achieve program goals.
+Ultimately, The Siemens Digital Industries Software tools enable Piper to maximize productivity and achieve program goals.